Thomas Pyle: Career

-Pyle made no secret of his views on the Trinity, in which he adopted an Arian position, revelling in what he called "the glorious prerogative of private judgement, the birth-right of Protestants".
+Pyle made no secret of his views on the Trinity, in which he adopted an Arian position, reveling in what he called "the glorious prerogative of private judgement, the birth-right of Protestants".

 In 1732, he exchanged his old livings for the vicarage of St Margaret's, King's Lynn, which he retained until 1755, when he retired to Swaffham and died on 31 December 1756.